 b.
 Notice of request.
 A request under this rule may be served with the summons and complaint, or at any time thereafter unless otherwise ordered by the court.
 A request under this rule must include a notice that provides the specific calendar date that the response is due based on these rules, or as ordered by the court.
 The notice must be provided to (“served on”) (1) the party who is required to respond, and (2) the other parties to the lawsuit.
 A notice of a request made under this rule must contain the following language:

-“The Justice Court Rules of Civil Procedure allow a party to request from another party up to ten (10) documents or items, or up to ten (10) categories of documents or items.
+“The Justice Court Rules of Civil Procedure allow a party to request from another party up to five (5) documents or items, or up to five (5) categories of documents or items, unless the requesting party asks the court for permission to request more documents, items, or categories of documents or items, and the court gives permission because the requesting party showed good cause for requesting more.
 If you do not produce a document or a category of documents or items because you object to a specific request, you must state a reason for your objection.
 A party may also request to enter on to designated land or other property to inspect it, or to take measurements, photographs, or samples.

 “A party who produces documents must provide them as they are kept in the usual course of business, or they must organize and label them in response to the requests.
 Electronic documents or electronic records must be produced in the format that has been requested or in the format that the electronic documents or records are usually kept.